Barrington-Computer-Club/BarringtonComputerClubWebsite/src/content/posts/project-ideas.md

 ---

 Computer Club is a great time for collaboration, not just competition!
-I think it will be quite fun to collaboratively work on side projects during Computer Club time.
+I think it will be quite fun to collaboratively work on side projects/open-source during Computer Club time.
 In the near future, Computer Club will be hosting work and planning sessions for members to collaboratively develop CS side projects.

 ## Why work on collaborative CS side projects?